vidyar/docs-1/sources/config.rst

      # value of the below variable will be true if archive is successfull else it will be false.
       - echo $ARTIFACTS_UPLOAD_SUCCESSFUL

-.. note::  This URL will expire after 20 minutes from the time build finishes off execution.
+.. note::  This URL is valid only for 20 minutes from the time build finishes off execution.

 common environment variables